-The Parking Appeal forms are located at the Public Safety office, located in the East Apartments.
-The violator has 7 (seven) calendar days from the date of the citation to complete the appeal form at the Public Safety Office in order for the appeal to be considered by the Appeals Committee.
+The Parking Appeal forms are located at the Public Safety Office, located in the East Apartments.
+The violator has seven calendar days from the date of the citation to complete the appeal form at the Public Safety Office in order for the appeal to be considered by the Parking Appeals Committee.
 The citation fine is automatically sent to the Business Office for accrual to your account.
 The Appeals Committee regularly reviews appealed citations to determine whether to approve, reduce, or deny the appeal.
-The Appeals Committee’s decision is final and binding.
+The Parking Appeals Committee’s decision is FINAL and BINDING.
 If the Committee elects to reduce or dismiss your citation, your account will be credited for that amount.
-This Committee is composed of staff and students.
-The violator will be notified by email of the decision of the Appeals Committee.
+This Committee is composed of (3) staff and (3) students.
+The violator will be notified by student email of the decision of the Parking Appeals Committee.

 Note: The Lack of Knowledge of the Reinhardt University Parking Regulation is not a valid reason for an appeal of a parking citation.
 The Director of Public Safety may deny an appeal that is submitted with no valid reason; before being submitted to the Parking Appeals Committee.